BFronz/google_books/README.md

 ## Google Books

 Full stack React application for retrieving books from a database.
-Built with a

 ```
 Run  on command line: npm start